 The Director of University Relations and Marketing (Heather Lesmeister, 417-625-9365) or her designee will disseminate emergency information to the larger community; that is those outside of the campus community.
+Other local law enforcement agencies will be contacted if appropriate, depending on the type of emergency.

 The University tests various emergency response and evacuation procedures each year.
-Also, at various times the Emergency Management Team will meet to train and test and evaluate the University's emergency response plan.
+Also, at various times, the Emergency Management Team will meet to train and test and evaluate the University's emergency response plan.
 The Police Chief, the Director of Residence Life and the Fire Safety Officer maintain records of these tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
 In connection with at least one such test, the University will distribute to its students and employees information to remind them of the University's emergency response and evacuation procedures.
-The MSSU emergency plan was tested on 06/01/2018 with an active shooter response drill at the Criminal Justice Building.
+The MSSU emergency plan was tested on 06/26/2019, with an exercise that simulated an armed person who tried to enter the football stadium.
+The officers working security for the game noticed a long tube extending from a backpack and contained the suspect.
+It was determined that the backpack contained a rifle and an explosive devise.
 The Vice-President of Student Affairs authorized a Rave message that was sent to all campus (which was simulated).
-Police officers responded to various scenarios involving active shooters and used air-soft guns to stop the threat each time.
+Police officers responded to various other scenarios involving active shooters at the stadium, using air-soft guns to stop the threat each time.
 A debriefing was held afterward at the UPD to critique the drill.